aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

     2. This update generates one policy, `du-upgrade-operator-catsrc-policy`, to update the `redhat-operators` catalog source with the new index images that contain the desired Operators images.

         !!! note
-            If you want to use the image pre-caching for Operators and there are Operators from a different catalog source other than redhat-operators, you must perform the following tasks:Prepare a separate catalog source policy with the new index image or registry poll interval update for the different catalog source.Prepare a separate subscription policy for the desired Operators that are from the different catalog source.
             If you want to use the image pre-caching for Operators and there are Operators from a different catalog source other than `redhat-operators`, you must perform the following tasks:

             -   Prepare a separate catalog source policy with the new index image or registry poll interval update for the different catalog source.

             -   Prepare a separate subscription policy for the desired Operators that are from the different catalog source.

         For example, the desired SRIOV-FEC Operator is available in the `certified-operators` catalog source.
 To update the catalog source and the Operator subscription, add the following contents to generate two policies, `du-upgrade-fec-catsrc-policy` and `du-upgrade-subscriptions-fec-policy`: